JulianVidal/AGDA_HTML/reports/index.md

 searching functions so it is easier to deploy.
 Also, I can find modules that have the most dependents and those would be the critical modules.

+Generating the dot file already creates all the index files, removing them would lead to an empty module tree.
   One more thing.
 For the purposes of speeding up compilation, it may be efficient to disconsider the existing index files, as they are bottlenecks.
 So the idea would be to remove them from the dependency graph, compile everything using your techniques, and then, at the end, compile the root module (in our case AllModules.lagda, which will force the compilation of the original index files.
 I believe this may significantly improve things.

 The error 42 was from agda, my index files didn't have the --guardedness flag while the some modules did which is needed when you import them.

+Made it such that the s-expression extractor is automatically installed with cabal under agdasexp, also made the cli create dot files and s-expressions from a file instead of needing it done before.

+If the agdai was changed how do I detect that?